*This post was updated on 07/13/2023.

 Follow-up is what drives accountability and gets next steps accomplished.
 The follow-up is distributed via email which will have meeting notes and the recording of the video attached.

-Best practices for follow-up would include a summary of of the meeting topic, attendees, time and date, agenda, outcomes, and action items with assigned responsible parties and due dates.
+Best practices for meeting follow-up would include a summary of of the meeting topic, attendees, time and date, agenda, outcomes, and action items with assigned responsible parties and due dates.
 It can also be followed with the next calendar invite or reminders to accountable parties that are in charge of next step deliverables.

 When to use Video Conferencing